-Multipath and delay spread: In the environments in which we have tested, multipath induced delay spread is clearly not a significant factor.
-And we have shown that in the Roofnet data too, external interference played a major role in causing error rates.
-But we stop short of ruling out multipath induced error rates in dense urban settings with several tall buildings, since the delay spread handling capabilities of 802.11b hardware are limited.
+In the environments in which we have tested, multipath-induced delay spread is clearly not a significant factor.
+This is consistent with the fact that suburban settings exhibit lower delay spread as compared to dense urban settings [36].
+We have shown that in the Roofnet data, too, from a dense urban setting, external interference played a major role in causing error rates.
+However, we stop short of ruling out multipath-induced error rates in dense urban settings with several tall buildings since the delay spread handling capabilities of 802.11b hardware are limited.

-Roofnet cites [21], [22] which have measured delay spreads in such urban environments to be $1\mu s$ .
-But then these studies have been done in the 910 MHz cellular band, not for the 2.4 GHz WiFi band.
+Roofnet cites [24] and [25], which have measured delay spreads in such urban environments to be 1 μ s.
+However, these studies have been done in the 910-MHz cellular band, not for the 2.4-GHz WiFi band.
 One has to be cautious while extrapolating such measurements across a wide range of frequencies.
-We would expect very different propagation behaviour for 2.4 GHz as compared to 910 MHz.
+We would expect very different propagation behavior for 2.4 GHz as compared to 910 MHz.
 Only a careful measurement can tell what the multipath delay spread values will be for 2.4 GHz in urban environments.